In 1892, Machado de Assis appreciated the verses of another writer and promised to read them to his relatives and neighbors.

 Old friend and (?)

-Some names are particularly rare in the fascinating world of autographed documents and are constantly gaining in value.
+Some names are particularly rare in the fascinating world of autograph documents and constantly appreciate in value.
 Machado de Assis, perhaps the greatest name in Brazilian literature, is one of them.
-It is possible to find, from time to time, some documents signed by him, when he was a civil servant, or dedications in books, but personal letters are even rarer.
+It is possible to find, occasionally, some documents signed by him when he was a civil servant, or dedications in books, but personal letters are even rarer.

 This letter is particularly valuable because it deals with literature: it would be a bit like having in your hands a letter from Einstein explaining a concept of physics or one from Santos Dumont reflecting on aviation.

-Machado mentions having read "beautiful verses", indicating that the recipient of the letter may have been a poet or writer friend, perhaps a colleague from the Brazilian Academy of Letters.
-The recipient's wife is called Laura, but this did not help to identify the couple.
+Machado mentions having read "beautiful verses," indicating that the recipient of the letter may have been a poet or writer friend, perhaps a colleague from the Brazilian Academy of Letters.
+The recipient's wife's name is Laura, but this did not help identify the couple.

-Furthermore, Machado's appreciation for the "elevation of concepts" and the "generosity of application" in the verses read shows the writer's deep sensitivity to the moral and aesthetic qualities of literature.
+Furthermore, Machado's appreciation for the "elevation of concepts" and the "generosity of application" in the verses he read demonstrates the writer's profound sensitivity to the moral and aesthetic qualities of literature.

-Finally, the letter also reveals how Machado shared literary works with a close circle of friends and family, appearing to value their opinions on the works he read and, possibly, wrote.
+Finally, the letter also reveals how Machado shared literary works with an intimate circle of friends and family, seemingly valuing their opinions on the works he read and, possibly, the works he wrote.

-In short, we have here a very exceptional piece for a collector focused on Brazilian literature and Machado de Assis.
+In short, we have here a truly exceptional piece for a collector focused on Brazilian literature and Machado de Assis.